Business

 financial districts, although Madrid's Stock Exchange (La Bolsa de

-Madrid) and the Bank of Spain, are both located more centrally, near
+the Bank of Spain, are both located more centrally, near

 Cibeles Square